 Robyn: I totally agree.
 In fact, that’s one of the reasons that we decided to have this topic.
 We were looking at some of the analytics in the business the other day and we came across some old statistics which were very interesting.

 When we first began in the year 2000, it was something like 80% to 90% of our students were coming to us and leaving behind their profession to become a fulltime professional coach.
 They might have been working in corporate; they might have been real estate agents.

 They could have been anything and now they’re leaving that, doing a career change—often a life change—and becoming a coach.
-Often the niche that they chose for the coaching was completely different to their background.
+Often the niche that they chose for the coaching was completely different from their background.
 That’s what used to happen.

 Robyn: Definitely you would be representative of that.
 A lot of people were also coming because they were looking for work/life balance.
 They were burnt-out, which I know was your story.
 You know, working the corporate, getting to work at seven in the morning, getting home at eight o’clock at night, never seeing your kids, that type of thing.
 At that time we were attracting women between the ages of 35 and 50 who had done this for 10 or 15 years.
 “I need something that’s flexible.”
 We were getting a lot of that.

 Anyway, those reasons are still valid and we still get a lot of students like that.
 But what we’ve noticed is it’s something now like 60% to 70% of our coaches now are blending coaching with what they’re already doing.
 So they’re adding it to either a current business or a current skillset.